“What do you mean, fake identity theft?”

 While the definition makes sense, you can’t help but wonder …

 This is not as simple as taking all your credit card application information and copying it over to a new form, then cashing out the card when it arrives.
 It’s also not your babysitter or neighbor secretly setting up utilities in your name.
-Instead, synthetic identity theft is an expert-level fraud that’s done by some of the most threatening identity thieves in the world.
+Instead, synthetic identity theft is an expert-level fraud done by some of the world’s most threatening identity thieves.

 How an identity thief finds their victim …